 - Urban planning

-Becca Wood completed her PhD with a creative practice component and shares her experience.
+Becca Wood completed her PhD including Scholarly Creative Work and shares her experience.

 "I position myself as an interdisciplinary artist.
 I have trained in visual design, have a deep fascination for the mechanics of the body, for choreographic thinking and performance-based practice.